sirthus01/academy/README.md

 # my first git repo
-# a bit about yourself
+# a bit about yourself or ont
-What if it's not a comment actually?
+# What if it's not a comment actually?